Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 ### How to build a multi-step public form

-Building a multi-step form follows the exact same process as building a single-step form, but involves a few additional steps.
-If you would like to build a multi-step form, complete the guide for building a single-step form (above) then continue with the following steps.
-For our multi-step form, we will use two steps.
+Building a multi-step form follows the same process as building a single-step form, but involves a few additional steps which I've detailed below:

 #### Step 11.
 Add Form Step components